cesaralvarod/tokyogogh.nvim/README.md

 Extra color configs for **Kitty** and **Alacritty** can be found in [extras](./extras).
 To use them, refer to their respective documentation.

+## Contributing

+You are more than welcome to submit PR for a feature you would like to see or bug fixes.

 ## Inspiration

 - [tokyonight.nvim](https://github.com/folke/tokyonight.nvim)